CLICK IMAGE TO ENLARGE (+)

 The newest ultrasonic technology is the multiple frequency generator which features a range of frequencies in one generator—a more expensive option that nevertheless is sometimes indicated when cleaning very dissimilar parts in one cleaning line.

 Operationally, because the emission of sound waves by magnetostrictive transducers is a two-step process, the energy required to create the sound wave is greater than with piezoelectric, which is a single-step process.
 Also, the output from a magnetostrictive transducer is proportionately less.
-This is important to note when comparing quotes on systems using the two types of transducers, as magnetostrictive will appear to have more watts of ultrasonics whereas the actual output is similar to a piezoelectric transducer with a watt density approximately 60% as much.
+This is important to note when comparing quotes on systems using the two types of transducers, as magnetostrictive will appear to have more watts of ultrasonics whereas the actual output is similar to a piezoelectric transducer with a watt density approximately 60 percent as much.
 The actual watt density required for a particular cleaning application is a function of the size of the tank work area, the mass of the workload, and the type of soil being removed.

 The kind of chemistry used in an ultrasonic cleaning tank can significantly impact cleaning success.
 Before the Montreal Protocol in 1988, what we now call “regulated solvents” such as 1.1.1. were often the cleaning solutions of choice in ultrasonic tanks.
 Today, they and a new generation of solvents remain an important option for certain types of cleaning, as is another class of cleaning solution called “semi-aqueous” which mixes solvents and water.
 But the biggest change after the Montreal Protocol has been the shift to aqueous cleaners for many types of parts-cleaning applications.

 There are three types of aqueous cleaners: acidic, neutral, and alkaline.